-Whether you live in the city, on a country road or nestled in the suburbs, we all share a commonality.
+Whether city, country or suburbs, we all share a commonality.
 We are all neighbors.
-Our lifestyles limit efforts to get acquainted to an occasional wave.
+Most lifestyles, limit our efforts to get acquainted, to an occasional wave.
 National Good Neighbor Day, observed annually on September 28, reinstates the good neighbor policy.

 School has commenced, the best days of autumn are upon us.
 It’s the perfect time for a meet-and-greet.
-And, yes, that means talking to your neighbors.
+And, yes, that means talking to our neighbors.

 Take this opportunity to organize a neighborhood watch, disaster plan and carpool.
-These are simple group efforts that will improve everyone’s quality of life and provide a sense of community.
+These simple group efforts improve everyone’s quality of life and provide a sense of community.

 On a smaller scale, lend a helping hand.
-Offer assistance to transport or pick up groceries for an elderly neighbor.
-Offer to walk a traveling neighbor’s dog or water the plants.
-Offer to keep an eye on a latchkey kid.
+Reach out to an elderly neighbor.
+Offer to walk your traveling neighbor’s dog or water the plants.
+Keep an eye on a latchkey kid.

-Sure, folks might be too busy for morning coffee in their neighbors’ kitchens.
-But on National Good Neighbor Day, make time to communicate.
-Bring that comforting feeling of community back to your neighborhood.
+We might be too busy for morning coffee and chats in our neighbors’ kitchens.
+But on National Good Neighbor Day, let us make time to communicate, and bring that comforting feeling of community back to our neighborhoods.